-Episodes will be around 15 minutes in length.
-Every 13th episode is called a SOTU (State of the Union) episode, and it’s a little longer.
+Episodes are around 15 minutes in length.
+Every 13th episode is called a SOTU (State of the Union) episode, and it is a little longer.
 There are also Christmas episodes, Biography episodes, and Birthday episodes.

 Click on any of these slides to jump to its episode.

 Aeneas leaves Troy, stays in Carthage for a while, and later navigates to Italy.
 There, he joins the forces of King Latinus.
 Later on, Ascanius founds Albalonga.